Hyperbach/ai-eye/README.md

 In this example, the fred function takes in arguments (1,2,3), which is then passed as input to the bar function.
 The output of the bar function is then passed as input to the foo function.
 Pipelines can be used to compose complex operations from simple building blocks.

-There are several ways of passing user provided arguments to built-in functions and prompts.
+There are multiple ways to pass user-provided arguments to built-in functions and prompts.
-Let's start from prompts.
+Let's begin by discussing prompts.
-Having a prompt with a name prompt_buddy:
+If you have a prompt named `prompt_buddy` that looks like this:
 ```shell
 Hey {buddy}
 ```
-one can invoke it in a pipeline with either of the following ways:
+You can use it in a pipeline using one of the following methods:
 ```shell
 prompt_buddy(buddy)
 prompt_buddy(buddy=buddy_arg)
 ```
-where `buddy_arg` is an arbitrary placeholder name being supplied through the Pipeline Execution Form.
+Here, `buddy_arg` is a named placeholder that is supplied through the Pipeline Execution Form.

-Let's move on to built-in functions.
-Having a built-in function named `builtin_hi`:
+Moving on to built-in functions, let's consider a function named `builtin_hi`:
 ```shell
 def builtin_hi(buddy):
     return f"Hi, {buddy}"
 ```
-one can invoke it in a pipeline with either of the following ways:
+You can use this function in a pipeline using any of the following ways:
 ```shell
 builtin_hi(buddy)
 builtin_hi(buddy=buddy_arg)
 builtin_hi(dude)
 ```
+Here, `dude` and `buddy` are arguments passed directly to the function in place of `buddy`.
+In contrast, `buddy_arg` is a named placeholder that are filled in through the Pipeline Execution Form.

 # OpenAI API Overview